allianceauth/allianceauth/docs/features/autogroups.md

 ## Installation

-Add `allianceauth.eveonline.autogroups` to your `INSTALLED_APPS` and run migrations.
+Add `'allianceauth.eveonline.autogroups',` to your `INSTALLED_APPS` list and run migrations.
 All other settings are controlled via the admin panel under the `Eve_Autogroups` section.

 ## Configuring a group